 Ahead of conference in Manchester the party has few good options left

-The PM’s Florence speech had one little-noticed consequence: a transitional deal will make a 2022 election incredibly risky.
+The PM's Florence speech had one little-noticed consequence: it has made a 2022 election incredibly risky.
 Photo: Jeff J Mitchell/PA Wire/PA Images

 Six months ago, Theresa May had a plan.
 Whether you consider it a cunning plan depends on your judgement and, perhaps, your sense of irony.